Beerooke31/CupcakeSmash2025/content/step_8/_index.md

 # Randomising the cupcakes

-We obviously don't want the diamond to always pop up in the first hole, because that would make for a pretty boring (and easy) game!
+We obviously don't want the cupcake to always pop up in the first hole, because that would make for a pretty boring (and easy) game!
 Instead we'll create a new function to randomly pick which hole the cucpcake will appear in.

 At the moment our `popUp` function looks like this: